Rent Is Due. What If You Can't Pay?

-Affordable housing is scarce in the U.S. Almost half of us spend more than 30% of our income on rent alone.
-For millennials, it’s about 45% of the income earned by age 30.
+Affordable housing is scarce in the UK.
+Almost half of us spend more than 30% of our income on rent alone.
+For millennials, it’s about a third of the income earned by age 30.
 And it’s not like buying a home is any more accessible.
-Many of us have simply accepted having a huge chunk of their paycheck go to rent every month, often in the expensive cities where our jobs are.
+Many of us have simply accepted having a huge chunk of our salary go to rent every month, often in the expensive cities where our jobs are.

 But the economic impacts of COVID-19 have made the burden of rent feel even heavier.
 Though unemployment benefits have been expanded to address job losses as a result of the pandemic, they will expire by the end of July, meaning people still unemployed at that point will go back to receiving the state unemployment replacement rate, which is less than 50% of your normal wages.
 There are also many people who have been denied for unemployment or are still waiting for their claim to be approved.
 With new studies showing that up to 42% of job loss due to the pandemic will may be permanent, not temporary, worrying about rent you could barely afford in the first place could also be a long-term concern.